Ubenide constituency

 Ubenide is a constituency of Nauru made up of four districts: Baitsi, Denigomodu, Nibok, and Uaboe.
 It covers an area of 4.5 km^{2} (1.73 mi^{2}), making it the second largest constituency by area, and is the most populous constituency with a population of 3,300.
 It returns four members to the Parliament of Nauru in Yaren, being the only district to return four.

 Geography

-"Ubenide" is an acronym, named after the 4 districts that comprise the constituency - Uaboe, Beidi (the old name of Baiti), Nibok, and Denigomodu.
+"Ubenide" is a portmanteau combining the names of the 4 districts that comprise the constituency: Uaboe, Beidi (the old name of Baitsi), Nibok, and Denigomodu.
 Ubenide is located along the northeast coast of Nauru, and shares borders with the constituencies of Anetan, Anabar, Buada and Aiwo.
 The phosphate railway crosses through the constituency in the hills.